hexagontk/hexagon/hexagon_site/pages/gradle.md

 All modules' Markdown files are added to the documentation and all test classes are available to be referenced as samples.

-To use it you should add `apply from: $gradleScripts/dokka.gradle` to your `build.gradle` script and `id 'org.jetbrains.dokka' version 'VERSION'` to your `plugins` section in the root `build.gradle`.
+To use it apply `$gradleScripts/dokka.gradle` and add the `id 'org.jetbrains.dokka' version 'VERSION'` plugin to the root `build.gradle`.

 To setup this script's parameters, check the [build variables section].
 This helper settings are: